niklashhh/lesson3-nodejs-template/README.md

 > Docker cannot be installed in Windows 10 Home edition
 >
-> This project uses Docker to run Node.js behind the curtains
+> This project uses Docker to run Node.js behind the scene

 ## Running the example